 Many Curly Girls therefore simply do a curl refresh on day two, three or even four.

-This is a simple method of using a bit of conditioner mixed with water and then spritzing onto your hair using a hair water bottle.
+This is a simple method of using a bit of light conditioner such as the SheaMoisture Curl and Shine Conditioner mixed with water and then spritz onto your hair using a hair water bottle.

 Some hair types love a wet refresh and curls can stay fresh for days.

 Other Curly Girls prefer to do a dry refresh and this can simply be done with a handful of mousse of a refresh product such as a mist or a cream.
-I like to use xx and xx.

 The Shea Moisture Coconut and Hibiscus Frizz-Free Curl Mousse is a real favourite amongst Curly Girls.